machineagency/planager/README.md

 ## Get started

-I did the development for this on the Ubuntu subsystem for Windows, which means it should work on Unix systems.
 Ensure you have the latest version of [node](https://nodejs.org/en/) installed before starting.
 Clone and download this repo.
 Ensure you're running the latest version of npm: `npm update -g`.
-In the top-level directory, run `npm install`.
+In the top-level directory, run `sudo npm install`.
 This will install all of the dependencies, which are listed in `package.json`.
-The dependencies are installed to `/node_modules`, which is in the `.gitignore`.
+The dependencies are installed to `/node_modules`, which is in the `.gitignore` so it will not be committed to github.

 ## To Run the App